finos/zenith/README.md

 ## Meetings

-The SIG meets on the first Wednesday of every month at 10:00 US/Eastern.
+The SIG meets on the last Wednesday of every month at 10:00 US/Eastern.
 Agendas and conference info for upcoming meetings can be found in the [issues](https://github.com/finos-labs/emerging-technologies/issues).

 ## Contributing to This Repository